 - Research.
 This is exploratory work to determine a jurisdiction's relevant statutes and regulations.
 We assess the licensing structure, isolate the rules of certain agencies or departments, and set the scope of what is relevant for our clients.

-- Drafting.
-The drafting stage is where the bulk of the work is performed.
-In addition to writing the audit questions, we also write the action items, note the relevant license types and citations, and organize the content into categories and topics.
+- In the case of Audit Content, we write the audit questions and action items, note the relevant license types and citations, and organize the content into categories and topics.

 The content is produced by our Regulatory Affairs Department, a team of highly skilled Regulatory Analysts and Technical Writers.
 We maintain a balance of legal expertise and operational experience to ensure we are delivering content that is both technically accurate and useful for licensed operators.